Popsyynn/Popsyynn/README.md

 👋 Hello there!
-I'm POPOOLA Olaitan, a passionate Java Backend Developer with a keen interest in building robust and scalable server-side applications. 💻
+I'm Popsyynn, a passionate Java Backend Developer with a keen interest in building robust and scalable server-side applications. 💻

 🚀 Over the years, I've honed my skills in Java programming and have specialized in developing backend solutions using the powerful Spring Boot framework.
 I thrive on crafting efficient and elegant code that not only meets the requirements but also emphasizes maintainability and extensibility.